Find Affordable College Courses

 Of the 34 students majoring in public health at BGSU, 9% are male and 91% are female.

-Full Public Health at Bowling Green State University - Main Campus Report
+Read full report on Public Health at Bowling Green State University - Main Campus

-With a ranking of #6, Wright State University - Main Campus did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
-Located in the large suburb of Dayton, Wright State University - Main Campus is a public school with a fairly large student population.
+Wright State University - Main Campus landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
+Located in the large suburb of Dayton, Wright State University - Main Campus is a public college with a fairly large student population.

 Of the 21 students majoring in public health at Wright State University - Main Campus, 14% are male and 86% are female.